Tuesday, December 11, 2012

 Send full mailing address with PayPal payment or e mail for PO Box address for mailing checks

-Short Biography - Shelby Lee Adams
+Brief Biography - Shelby Lee Adams

 Shelby Lee Adams, born 1950, in Hazard, Kentucky.
 He considers his photography to be a personal search for our interconnectedness, collaboratively working with his childhood friends and those introduced to him in the hollers of Eastern Kentucky.
 He becomes connected photographing again and again with those he loves and establishes relationships.
 He believes accepting and appreciating others, revisiting and creating new portraits over time leads to a more equatable way of seeing, bonding, and developing deeper relationships that break down stereotypes and misunderstandings revealing a more intimate view of our fragile humanity.
 Shelby holds photo degrees from the Cleveland Institute of Art, University of Iowa and Mass College of Art.